A Refinement of Pohst's Inequality: Proof of lemma

-\end{enumerate} Let $1 \leq j \leq n$ and let $p_j$ and $m_j$ the number of positives and respectively negatives elements in the set $\{y_1,\dots,y_{j+1}\}$.
-We say that $(i,j)$ is at stable level if $\min(p_{j-1},m_{j-1})=\min(p_j,m_j)$.
-We say that we are at an unstable level otherwise.
-Now we show the method used to obtain $\eta_{k}$ from $\eta_{k-1}$ for each $k$, $1 \leq k \leq N$.
-Suppose $(i,j)_-$ is the $k$-th negative pair and fix the horizontal list we do one of the following \begin{itemize} \item \textbf{Case 1.} If there is some positive pair in the list $l_{(i,j)}$ in a $\sing$-configuration then we will use operation 1 with the maximal (with the order $\prec$) positive pair $(i+l,j)_+$, $i<i+l\leq j$, contained in the list $l_{(i,j)}$ that is in a $\sing$-configuration. \item \textbf{Case 2.} Suppose we are in a unstable level.
-If $(i,j)_-$ is the minimal negative pair on the list $l_{(i,j)}$ for which we couldn't apply Case 1.
-Then we will use operation 3. \item \textbf{Case 3.} Suppose we are in a unstable level.
-If $(i,j)_-$ is the minimal negative pair on the list $l_{(i,j)}$ for which we couldn't apply Case 1 or Case 2.
-We will prove (Lemma \ref{Case3Possible}) that there is a pair $(i,j')_+$ contained in a $\sing$-configuration or in a $\hdoub$-configuration such that we can apply operation 2.
-In the first instance, we use operation $1$ while in the second instance we use operation 2. \item \textbf{Case 4.} Suppose we are in a unstable level.
-If we couldn't apply Case 1, Case 2 nor Case 3, we consider the minimal negative pair $(i_1,j)_-$ on the list $l_{(i,j)}$ for which we couldn't apply Case 1 or Case 2.
+In the description of the cases, when we say that we use operation 2 with $(i,j')_+$ and $(i,j')_+$ is in $\hdoub$-configuration (Cases 3, 4 and 6), we are implicitly referring to the pair $(i',j')_-$ in $\nhdoub$-configuration with $(i,j')_+$ and we will prove (Lemmas \ref{Case3Possible}, \ref{Case4Possible} and \ref{Case6Possible}) that the pair $(i',j)_+$ in $\sing$-configuration, which ensures the we can use operation 2. \begin{itemize} \item \textbf{Case 1.} If $(i,j)_-$ is ideal, then we use operation 1 with the maximal (with the order $ \rightarrow$) positive pair $(i+l,j)_+$, $i<i+l\leq j$, contained in the list $l_{(i,j)}$ that is in a $\sing$-configuration. \item \textbf{Case 2.} If the level $j$ is unstable and $(i,j)_-$ is the smallest not ideal pair on $l_{(i,j)}$, then we will use operation 3. \item \textbf{Case 3.} If the level $j$ is unstable and $(i,j)_-$ is the second smallest not ideal pair on $l_{(i,j)}$.
+We will prove (lemma \ref{Case3Possible}) that there exists a pair $(i,j')_+$ contained in a $\sing$-configuration or in a $\hdoub$-configuration.
+Then we use operation 1 in the first instance and use operation 2 in the second instance.
+We record the pair $(i,j')_+$ to use it on Case 4 with the next non ideal pair. \item \textbf{Case 4.} If the level $j$ is unstable and $(i,j)_-$ is not ideal but neither the smallest or the second smallest not ideal pair on $l_{(i,j)}$.
+Let $(i_1,j)_-$ be the second not ideal pair on the list $l_{(i,j)}$.
 From Case 3, $(i_1,j)_-$ is contained in a $\nvdoub$-configuration with some positive pair $(i_1,j_1)_+$.
-We will prove (Lemma \ref{Case4Possible}) that the positive pair $(i,j_1)_+$ is contained in a $\sing$-configuration or in a $\hdoub$-configuration such that we can apply operation 2.
-In the first instance, we use operation $1$ while in the second instance we use operation 2.
+We will prove (lemma \ref{Case4Possible}) that the positive pair $(i,j_1)_+$ is contained in a $\sing$-configuration or in a $\hdoub$-configuration.
+Then we use operation 1 in the first instance and use operation 2 in the second instance.